 Audit Period: Report Ref.
-No.: Finding Ref.
-No.: 2021 2021-001 1031765

-Finding Caption:

-The City's internal controls were inadequate for ensuring proper revenue recognition.

-Background:

-During 2021 the City had unusual or infrequent transactions and while City staff performed research to evaluate the accurate recording in the accounting system and financial statements, we noted it was not adequate to fully evaluate and report on these unusual transactions.

-The City considers revenue to be available if it is collected during the year or within 60 days after year-end.
-The City recognized paramedic services as revenue even though it was not collected until September 2022, nine months after year-end.
-Charges for Services (revenue) was overstated by \$1,099,725, and Unavailable Revenue (deferred inflow) was understated by the same amount in the Advance Life Support Fund.
-The City should not have reported this as a revenue since it was not collected until September 2022.

-Additionally, the City reports two community facilities districts as blended component units in its Capital Improvements Program Fund.
-A total of \$48.9 million was advanced to the City at the time both districts were formed.
-As of December 31, 2021, the unspent deposits totaled \$13,352,386.
-Unearned Revenues (liability) was understated by \$13,352,386, and Deferred Inflow - Unavailable Revenues (Special Assessments) was overstated by the same amount in the Capital Improvements Program Fund.
-The City should not have reported a deferred inflow because it had already received the money in advance at the time both CFDs were formed.

-The City subsequently corrected these misstatements.

-Status of Corrective Action: (check one)

-□ Fully \boxtimes Partially □ Not Corrected \Box Finding is considered no

-Corrected Corrected longer valid
+1 No.: Finding Ref.
+No.: 2021 2021-001 1031765 Finding Caption n: • The City's inter nal controls were inac lequate for ensuring pro per revenue recognition.
+Background: research to eval- we noted it was uate the accurate reco not adequate to fully rding in the accounting evaluate and report on t s and while City staff performed system and financial statements, hese unusual transactions. luring the year or within 60 days after year-end. collected until S was overstated by The City recognized September 2022, nine by \$1,099,725, and Ur paramedic services as months after year-end. navailable Revenue (def revenue even though it was not Charges for Services (revenue) terred inflow) was understated by should not have reported this as a revenue since it was not collected u ntil September 2022. - its Capital Improte the time both de \$13,352,386.
+Usinflow - Unava the Capital Improbecause it had a ovements Program Fu istricts were formed. nearned Revenues (li ilable Revenues (Spec rovements Program Fu As of December 31, 20 ability) was understated cial Assessments) was ound.
+The City should no oney in advance at the t ets as blended component units in allion was advanced to the City at 221, the unspent deposits totaled by \$13,352,386, and Deferred verstated by the same amount in thave reported a deferred inflow ime both CFDs were formed.
+Status of Corre ective Action: (check one) ☐ Fully Corrected □ Partially Corrected ☐ Not Corrected ☐ Finding is considered no longer valid